Benefits Of Body Butter

 - Contains Antioxidant Components

-- Antibacterial/AntiFungal/AntiIInflammation
+- Antibacterial/AntiFungal/AntiInflammation

-These are just a few of the many reasons why shea butter is highly beneficial for us.
-You can slather it on the skin to obtain moisturizing properties, and you can apply it to the hair as a conditioner (depending on your hair type).
+You can slather it on your skin for its moisturizing properties, and you can apply it to your hair as a conditioner (depending on your hair type).

 Healthline also states that Shea Butter contains the following components: